jorgedlt/vagrant-client/README.md

 	v_bootstrap.sh            -- template script
 	                             to provision your vbox
-	                              * this file can be edited to allow for more system packages like java, mysql-server, or any other apt-get package.
+	                              * this file can be edited to allow for more system packages like ora java, mysql-server, or any other apt-get package.

 	v_startup.sh              -- template script
 	                             which runs everytime, when one restarts vagrant